trychlos/accounts-iziam/README.md

 A logout button Blaze template to be called with following data context:

-This is for consistency reason only, and in anyway not mandatory to use.

 - `btnClasses`

     A list of classes to be added to the button, defaulting to `btn-outline-primary`;